ArrowGEV: Grounding Events in Video via Learning the Arrow of Time: Related Work

 \textbf{Time in Video.} Temporal directionality is a foundational self-supervised signal for video representation learning, typically utilized through shuffle-and-learn or order-prediction tasks \citep{misra2016shuffle, wei2018learningaot, dwibedi2019temporal, yu2025ts}.
-VLM frameworks often treat reversed videos merely as negative samples for contrastive alignment or as binary classification targets \citep{xu2021videoclip, price2019retro}.
-However, recent evidence suggests that VLMs remain alarmingly insensitive to temporal directionality in complex reasoning tasks \citep{Xue2025SeeingTA, du2024reversed}.
-Unlike prior work that focuses on events whose semantics change under reversal, we study temporally invariant events and move beyond coarse classification.
-We examine temporal directionality under the high-precision demands of event grounding, requiring models not only to detect reversal but also to localize events along the temporal axis accurately.
+VLM frameworks often treat backward videos only as negative samples for contrastive alignment or as binary classification targets \citep{xu2021videoclip, price2019retro}.
+However, recent evidence suggests that VLMs remain insensitive to temporal directionality in complex reasoning tasks \citep{Xue2025SeeingTA, du2024reversed}.
+Unlike prior work that focuses on events whose semantics change under reversal, we study both time-sensitive and time-invariant events and move beyond coarse classification.
+We examine temporal directionality under the high-precision demands of event grounding, requiring models not only to detect reversal but also to localize events along the temporal axis.